neonious/lowsync/doc/commands/index.rst

 Commands
 ##################

-Lowrmt supports several commands.
+lowsync supports several commands.
 Please select a command from the navigation on the left.

 .. toctree::
    commands/init